jernelv/SpecAnalysis/README.md

 ## Assessing Regression Methods

 ### Measures of Error
+The performance of a regression or classification model can be measured in several ways, this section explains the different methods used in this program.

+For data classification the prediction accuracy is by default measured as the percentage of correctly classified measurements.

 #### Root-Mean-Square Errors
-Root-mean-square erros (RMSEs) are the main measures for evaluating the models and prediction accuracy.

-Root-mean-square error of calibration (RMSEC) should be selected when when investigating only training sets.
+One way of evaluating the prediction accuracy of a model is to calculate the root-mean-square error (RMSE), which is a scale-dependent measure of error.
+Root-mean-square error of calibration (RMSEC) should be selected when investigating only training sets.
 Root-mean-square error of prediction (RMSEP) should be selected when assessing validation data, and RMSEP is then only calculated on the validation data.
-The program will calculate an average between RMSEC and RMSEP if the option "RMSEC+RMSEP" is chosen.
+If the option "default" is chosen, the program will automatically calculate RMSEP/RMSECV for when validation or cross-validation is chosen, and RMSEC if only training data is chosen.

+#### Standard Error of Prediction

+#### Mean Absolute Percentage Error

 #### Coefficient of Determination
 The coefficient of determination, written as R^2, is a metric that indicates how much of the variance in the dependent variable that is predicted from the independent variables.
 An R^2 of 1 indicates that the variance is perfectly predicted.

-#### Cross-Validation
+### Cross-Validation
 Cross-validation in the program is done via the ShuffleSplit iterator from scikit-learn.
 With this iterator, the user chooses the number of data points (N) to be used as "validation" for the cross-validation and the number of iterations.

-For the special case of N=1, the number of iterations is automatically set to the size of the data set, thus making leave-one-out cross-validation (LOOCV).
+For the special case of N=1, if the number of iterations is set to "-1", the program will do leave-one-out cross-validation (LOOCV).

 ## Wavelength Selection Methods